downthecrop/2009scape-mirror/README.md

 - Intellij

 Be sure to check the debugging section when something goes wrong.

-At any point, if you need help, you are free to join our Discord server at: https://discord.gg/4zrA2Wy

 ## Step 1:
 - Fork this repository to your repo